codenamelonghorn/soniccrackers/README.md

 - 👋 Hey all, @codenamelonghorn here
-- 👀 I’m interested in getting around to actually learning to code
+- 👀 I’m interested in old software...
+I guess
 - 📫 How to reach me: You don't.
 Thanks.

 <!---